10 Best Figure Skates For under $200 (2023)

 Riedell 114 Pearl (Steel Luna Blade)

-For a mid-tier priced skate, Riedell Pearl 114 is an excellent option.
+Riedell Skates offers a mid-tier priced skate with the Riedell Pearl 114, which is an excellent option.

-The special grey PVC sole and pink inner lining give it a fresh, stylish look when hitting the ice.
+The special grey PVC sole and pink inner lining gives it a fresh, stylish look when hitting the ice.

 But it's not all about style.

-The 114's have a higher toe box for added comfort and their patented Dri-Lex lining to prevent added moisture.
+The 114 has a higher toe box for added comfort and its patented Dri-Lex lining to prevent added moisture.

-The stainless steel blade allows for maximum speed and power when executing your favorite moves.
+The stainless steel blade allows for maximum speed and power when executing your favorite moves on these Riedell Skates

 Glacier by Jackson Ultima (Toddlers and Women)

-The Glacier by Jackson allows for hours of recreational or figure skating with a traditional design.
+The Glacier by Jackson Ultima allows for hours of recreational or figure skating with a traditional design.

 The boot has Suedine lining that provides both strong support and comfort.